Tuhin-thinks/Selenium_WebTest_Suite/README.md

 - [ ] Add support for more complex pipelines.
 - [ ] Write tests for the test suite.
 - [ ] Add examples for the test suite. (**Important**)
+- [ ] Add timeout to urls taking longer than 5s to open.